From Norway to Canada, the Arctic Ocean is being polluted by tiny plastic fibers from our clothes

 The global textile industry produces more than 40 million tons of synthetic fabrics a year, and the vast majority of this is polyester clothing.

-Ross said there is a growing acknowledgment among many clothing companies that that they shouldn't only see their footprint in terms of water use, dyes, chemicals, emissions, and other environmental impacts, but that "they also need to address concerns on fibers shedding around laundry and the lifetime of their products."
+Ross said there is a growing acknowledgment among many clothing companies that they shouldn't only see their footprint in terms of water use, dyes, chemicals and emissions, but "also need to address concerns on fibers shedding around laundry and the lifetime of their products."

 "This should underscore an intimate link with every single individual in North America, Asia, Europe, in the northern hemisphere and the far North, where we really shouldn't expect to find this sort of a footprint," Ross said.

-Note: This article has been updated to reflect a correct conversion from cubic meters to cubic feet.